mini-kelsi/WGU_Data_Analytics/D491_Intro to Analytics/Intro_to_Data_Study_Guide.md

   ## 1.3 Defining Values for Success

 - Identify business questions

 - Explain how to answer a descriptive analytics question

 - Explain how to answer a dianostic analytics question

 - Explain how to answer a predictive analytics question
+  > First collect and analyze historical data to identify patterns and trends that may indicate future outcomes.
+After analyzing the relevant data, ,predictive models can forecast outcomes based on current and historical data.

 - Explain how to answer a prescriptive analytics question

 - Identify the methods of collecting from different sources

 - Identify the sources of data
    - Surveys
    - Interviews